 Everything you need to know about excess and how it applies to your cover

-We think it’s important to understand excess, which is why we’ve answered the most common questions to help you decide what’s right for you when it comes to picking your excess amount.
+We think it's important to understand excess, which is why we've answered the most common questions, such as how does private health insurance excess work and how does it apply to your policy.
+This will help you decide what's right for you when it comes to picking your excess amount.

-An excess is the amount you’ll have to pay when you make a claim on your health insurance policy.
+An excess is the amount you'll have to pay towards your treatment when you make a claim on your health insurance policy.

-Not every policy will have the same kind of excess, so it’s important to understand how and when your excess applies to your health insurance policy, and if you’re happy with the amount you need to pay should you need to claim.
+Not every private health insurance policy will have the same kind of excess, so it’s important to understand how and when your excess applies to your health insurance policy, and if you’re happy with the amount you need to pay should you need to claim.